This post may contain affiliate links, view our disclosure.

 Other:

-- 1 large egg lightly beaten with 1 tablespoon water (for eggwash)
+- 1 large egg lightly beaten with 1 tablespoon water (for egg wash)

 Instructions

-Make the Pie Dough:
+Make and Chill the Pie Dough:

-- Drizzle the water in a little at a time, mixing as you go (you can use a fork to mix, but it works best mixing with your fingertips).
+- Whisk together the flour and salt in a large bowl.
+Cut in the butter with a fork, a pastry cutter, 2 butter knives, or your fingertips.
+It should look crumbly, with some pieces of butter the size of small peas.
+Drizzle the water in a little at a time, mixing as you go (you can use a fork to mix, but mixing with your fingertips works best here).
 Add just enough water so it comes together to form a ball of dough (you may need more or less water).

 - Divide the dough into 2 equal parts.
 Roll each into a ball, flatten each ball slightly into a disk, wrap them in plastic wrap, and refrigerate until chilled, about 30 minutes.